Judith Sargent Murray: "On the Equality of the Sexes"

-"On the Equality of the Sexes" is a 1790 essay by Judith Sargent Murray.
+"On the Equality of the Sexes" is a essay published by Judith Sargent Murray in 1790.
 Murray wrote the work in 1779 but did not release it until April 1790, when she published it in two parts in two separate issues of Massachusetts Magazine.
 The essay predated Mary Wollstonecraft's A Vindication of the Rights of Woman which was published in 1792 and 1794, and the work has been credited as being Murray's most important work.

 Legacy

 Judith Sargent Murray's legacy is a subject of much contemporary discussion.
-Because her letter books were only fairly recently discovered, no one has been able to produce a complete biography of her life, though "A Brief Biography with Documents" (by Sheila L. Skemp) is useful in understanding her life's contributions to the study of intellectual history.
+Because her letter books were only fairly recently discovered, no one has been able to produce a complete biography of her life, though "A Brief Biography with Documents" was published by Sheila L. Skemp in 1998.

 Alice Rossi's 1974 landmark book The Feminist Papers starts with Murray's "On the Equality of the Sexes."
 Rossi began the reinstatement of Murray's voice to the American story.

-Since the discovery of the letter books in 1984 at Arlington, in Natchez, Mississippi, by the Rev. Gordon Gibson, a Unitarian Universalist minister, and through the work of the Judith Sargent Murray Society, whose founder, Bonnie Hurd Smith, was recently recognized by Oxford University Press as the leading scholar on Murray.
-David McCullough included one of Murray's letters in his 2001 biography of John Adams, called John Adams.
+David McCullough included one of Murray's letters in his 2001 biography of John Adams.
 Cokie Roberts used Murray's letters in her book Founding Mothers.